Beautiful and Easy Flowers for a Cut Flower Garden

 My goodness it is easy to get hooked on dahlias.
 A favorite for many people, dahlias offer beauty that is unlike any other flower.
 They may seem intimidating since they are most commonly grown from tubers rather than seeds, but I promise they are very easy to grow.
 They will also last from year to year when dug up and stored properly!
 The one major drawback to dahlias is they do not last a long time in a vase, only blooming beautifully for a few days before they begin to show signs of decay.
 It would be impossible to list all of my favorite varieties but Appleblossom, Linda’s Baby, Molly Ann, Cafe Au Lait, and Einstein are a few.

-Some of my favorite resources for buying cut flower seeds include Johnny’s Seeds, Baker Creek, and Swallowtail Gardens, just to name a few.
+If you are new to shopping for seeds and are unsure where to start, I’d recommend checking out seed companies like Johnny’s Seeds, Baker Creek, and Swallowtail Gardens, just to name a few.
 Be sure to check with your local garden centers too!
 The back of all the seed packets will provide a lot of helpful growing information for each flower variety.

 Pin it For Later!